Site Overlay

 With the financial instability that the whole world is going through right now, many of us are worried about what tomorrow might bring.
 My MMBB retirement account like yours has lost more than 40% of its value!
 We might want a lifetime of assurance all at once but when we do, we might end up relying upon ourselves and not on God alone.
 “Give us today our daily bread” is our plea for day-to-day provision, not for a lifetime of security.

-Read Related Sermon Homestyle Godliness
+Read Related Sermon Paying Attention to God

 Lenten Grace